SlimaineB/AWS-Advanced-Networking-Specialty-ANS-C01-Practice-Test-Exam/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A network engineer is designing a hybrid architecture that uses a 1 Gbps AWS Direct Connect connection between the company's data center and two AWS Regions: us-east-1 and eu-west-1.
+### 58- A network engineer is designing a hybrid architecture that uses a 1 Gbps AWS Direct Connect connection between the company's data center and two AWS Regions: us-east-1 and eu-west-1.
 The VPCs in us-east-1 are connected by a transit gateway and need to access several on-premises databases.
 According to company policy, only one VPC in eu-west-1 can be connected to one on-premises server.
 The on-premises network segments the traffic between the databases and the server.
 How should the network engineer set up the Direct Connect connection to meet these requirements?

 - [ ] Create one hosted connection.
 Use a transit VIF to connect to the transit gateway in us-east-1.
 Use a private VIF to connect to the VPC in eu-west-1.
 Use one Direct.
 Connect gateway for both VIFs to route from the Direct Connect locations to the corresponding AWS Region along the path that has the lowest latency.
 - [ ] Create one hosted connection.
 Use a transit VIF to connect to the transit gateway in us-east-1.
 Use a private VIF to connect to the VPC in eu-west-1.
 Use two Direct Connect gateways, one for each VIF, to route from the Direct Connect locations to the corresponding AWS Region along the path that has the lowest latency.
 - [ ] Create one dedicated connection.
 Use a transit VIF to connect to the transit gateway in us-east-1.
 Use a private VIF to connect to the VPC in eu-west-1.
 Use one Direct Connect gateway for both VIFs to route from the Direct Connect locations to the corresponding AWS Region along the path that has the lowest latency.
 - [x] Create one dedicated connection.
 Use a transit VIF to connect to the transit gateway in us-east-1.
 Use a private VIF to connect to the VPC in eu-west-1.
 Use two Direct Connect gateways, one for each VIF, to route from the Direct Connect locations to the corresponding AWS Region along the path that has the lowest latency.

+**Explanation :**
+- A and B - wrong: a hosted connection supports a single VIF only.
+- C - wrong: you cannot attach both a private VIF and a transit VIF to the same transit GW.
+- D - correct.
+- You cannot attach a Direct Connect gateway to a transit gateway when the Direct Connect gateway is already associated with a virtual private gateway or is attached to a private virtual interface.

 **[⬆ Back to Top](#table-of-contents)**